At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in delivering care-related training.
 Emphasise your qualifications, such as the L3 Award in Education and Training, and any specific training subjects you have expertise in, like Safeguarding or First Aid.

 Craft a Compelling Cover Letter: In your cover letter, express your passion for learning and development in the care sector.
-Mention specific examples of how you've successfully designed and delivered training programmes, and how your skills align with the key duties outlined in the job description.
+Mention specific examples of how you've successfully designed and delivered training programmes, and how your skills align with the company's ethos.

 How to prepare for a job interview at Kingsley Healthcare